FlorentMasson/Documentation/content/features/featuresDeepDive/scene/sceneOptimizer.md

 ### Custom Optimizations.

 You can create you own optimizations by extending the class `BABYLON.CustomOptimization`.
-The new class must provide two functions, `onApply` and `onGetDescription`.
+The new class must provide two functions, `apply` and `getDescription`.
 Every instance takes a `priority` , its only argument and also a number.
 For example:

 ```javascript
 class MyCustomOptimization extends BABYLON.CustomOptimization{